-The flatbed die cutting process, as its name suggests, describes a procedure of cutting dependent on the use of a flatbed die and press.
+The flatbed die-cutting process, as its name suggests, describes a procedure of cutting dependent on the use of a flatbed die and press.
 It incorporates a flat, stationary base and a mobile head.
 The dies, here, are a series of sharp-edged steel strips, referred to as steel rule.
 The steel rule have been bent into the configuration necessary to cut the label into the required shape.
-The steel rule are then fitted into a plywood, plastic or steel board with slots for the allotted shape.
+The steel rule is then fitted into a plywood, plastic, or steel board with slots for the allotted shape.
 The die can either be fixed to the base or head of the press.
 The press operates via a system of hydraulic and lifting mechanisms and produces the desired shapes.

-[caption id="attachment_12299" align="aligncenter" width="800"] If any varnishes, laminates, foils, or specialty finishes are needed for the label, they are applied in this process of the die cutting.[/caption]
+If any varnishes, laminates, foils, or specialty finishes are needed for the label, they are applied in this process of the die-cutting.

 Okay, so that was die cutting 101, but how does this concern you?
 Well, if you are in need of a label shape that is compatible with one of these objects then you are in luck.
 LabelValue is equipped with different presses that allow us to accommodate your needs.

 Specially made dies can be brought in to accommodate your needs.
 If you are in need of a specially made die for your label, consider reaching out to our customer service team.
 Now, ordering a specialty die may require a small initial investment but it comes with many benefits.
 You will, for example, be able to rest assured knowing that the dies required for your product are always on hand at a company you trust.